ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

 To install, you need to create a bootable USB stick with this ISO image.
 This should have at least 2 GB of storage.
-There are several ways to create a bootable stick, see [Prepare installation media](https://pve.proxmox.com/wiki/Prepare_Installation_Media#_instructions_for_windows)
+There are several ways to create a bootable stick, see [Preparing installation media](https://pve.proxmox.com/wiki/Prepare_Installation_Media#_instructions_for_windows)

 ### Installation
-The system must be configured in the UEFI/BIOS so that it can be started from a USB device.
-After inserting the USB stick, the Proxmox installation menu will appear after a short time (if not, you can also manually specify the USB stick as the boot medium (on most motherboards you can do this with F8 or F11).
+The system must be configured in the UEFI/BIOS so that it can be booted from a USB device.
+After plugging in the USB stick, the Proxmox installation menu will appear after a short time (if not, you can also manually specify the USB stick as the boot medium (on most motherboards you can do this with F8 or F11).

 In the installation menu, simply select **Install Proxmox VE**.

-<details><summary>Installation menu</summary>
+<details><summary>installation menu</summary>

 ![installation menu](../../de/install/media/proxmox/installationsmenü.png)